wgmfisch-appdev/omnicalc-params/README.md

         ![Payment formula](payment_formula.gif?raw=true "Payment formula")

- - If I visit an address of the pattern
+ - If I visit any address of the pattern

    ```
-   /flexible/random/:min/:max
+   /flexible/random/[SMALL NUMBER]/[BIG NUMBER]
    ```

    I should see a random number that falls between the numbers in the third and fourth segments of the path.